Art space and creative playground now open in downtown Durham!

 Hours: We are open during performance times and announced gallery openings, and by appointment.

-Location/Parking: FREE parking in the Human services lot on evenings and weekends (thanks Commissioners!)
+Location/Parking: FREE parking in the County Human Services lot on evenings and weekends.
 Find us at the intersection of Dillard and Ramseur, near Durham Cider Works and before Ponysaurus, about four blocks east of DPAC and American Tobacco.